SAP/business-document-processing/doc_inf_ext_exercises/README.md

 9. Paste the `id` copied in step 8, in `id` parameter and click **Execute**
    <br>![](/doc_inf_ext_exercises/images/02_06_9.png)

 10. You should receive a response like the following with status `SUCCESS`.
-If it's still `PENDING` try again in some time.
+If it is still `PENDING` try again in some time.
    <br>![](/doc_inf_ext_exercises/images/02_06_10.png)

 Now that you have uploaded the supplier data, we can use the service to find `id` of the Supplier that matches the extracted Supplier information for invoices.